๐Ÿ“ธ Grand Canyon Photography Guide: Best Spots & Tips (2024)

 Using the tripod for a self-portrait on the rim of the Grand Canyon.

-If you have any interest in night photography, storm photography, or capturing sunrise/sunset, you will want a tripod.
-Additionally, those of you traveling alone like I was during my visit will need one if you want to be in your photos!
+If you are interested in night photography, storm photography, or capturing sunrise/sunset, you will need a tripod.
+Additionally, those of you traveling alone will need one if you want to be in your photos!

 Photographing sunrise/sunset at the Grand Canyon often requires exposure blending as the sky will be brightly lit and colorful while the canyon is entirely in shadow.
-If you are using a cell phone to take photos, your workaround is to turn on “HDR Mode” to allow you to capture light and detail in both the sky and foreground.
+A tripod is essential for this.

 When traveling, we use the Manfrotto Be Free as itโ€™s lightweight and easy to carry on longer hikes.
 For times when we require something more stable, we use the Artcise Carbon Fiber Tripod.
 If you’re just starting out and want something cheaper, then this Amazon basic tripod is a good starter tripod.